 Only holders of Class A common stock of record at the close of business on the Record Date will be entitled to vote at the Annual Meeting.
-On this Record Date, there were 26,756,235 shares of Class A common stock outstanding and entitled to vote.
-Shares of Class B common stock are non-voting, except as may be required by law.
-As a result, holders of Class B common stock are not entitled to vote such shares at the Annual Meeting.
+On this Record Date, there were 44,261,109 shares of Class A common stock outstanding and entitled to vote.